Confirmation and Refutation of Lyman Continuum Leakers at $z\sim3$ with JWST NIRSpec/IFU: Analysis and Results

 \subsubsection{Stellar and Nebular Modelling}

 We assume a constant SFH and generate stellar population spectra at ages of 3, 5, 10, 20, and 50 Myr using \texttt{Starburst99}, adopting the default broken power-law IMF with slopes of $\alpha_1=-1.30$ over the mass range $0.1$--$0.5\,M_{\odot}$ and $\alpha_2=-2.3$ over $0.5$--$120\,M_{\odot}$ \citep{Kroupa_2001_IMF, Leitherer_1999_starburst}.
 The stellar metallicity is set to $0.2\,Z_{\odot}$, and a combination of PAULDRACH/HILLIER stellar atmosphere models is adopted \citep{Pauldrach_2001,Hillier_1998}.
+We note that the specific choice of stellar population synthesis model mainly affects the predicted ionizing spectrum.
+In the present calculations, however, we treat $f_{\mathrm{esc}}$ as a free parameter and focus on the radiative consequences of a given $f_{\mathrm{esc}}$, rather than on the physical processes that establish it through stellar feedback.
+Consequently, although binary stellar population models (e.g., BPASS, \citet{Byrne_2022}) may influence the evolution of the ISM and the resulting $f_{\mathrm{esc}}$ (e.g., \citealt{Ma_2016,Kimm_2019,Rosdahl_2018}), we do not expect the qualitative trends presented here to depend sensitively on the adopted stellar population synthesis model \citep{Stanway_2016}.

 The resulting stellar population spectra are multiplied by the factor $C_f$ to represent the fraction obscured by optically thick gas, and then input into \texttt{MAPPINGS}.
 The nebular parameters are fixed to match those of LACES104037-bulk, with a metallicity of $0.26\,Z_{\odot}$ , $\log U=-2.41$, $T_e=13\,000$~K, and $n_e=250~\mathrm{cm^{-3}}$.
 These parameters uniquely determine the resulting nebular emission-line ratios (Section~\ref{subsect:Spec_Analysis}; see Table~\ref{tab:laces104037_phys_all}).